Gurasada

+Dănulești, Cărmăzănești, and Gurasada villages, discharging into the Mureș in Gothatea village.

 Gurasada is known for its churches: The church from Gurasada, the main village, is an Orthodox one, and the painting from inside the bell-tower is dated in 1765, in the 18th century, when the church was painted again.
 This church is situated on the main road between Deva and Arad.
 There are also old churches in some villages of Gurasada: the old church from Dănulești, made of wood, the old church from Carmazănești, the church from Gothatea, made of wood.

 In communal area there is a natural reservation with horned vipers.
-There is a cavern in Boiu with a number of 27 natural cavities explored between 1976-1978.

-A park with very rare tree species: tulip trees, Canadian pine, shrubs and bushes, a bamboo plantation and other species, 175 – 200 years old oak trees.
+There is a cavern in Boiu with a number of 27 natural cavities explored between 1976 and 1978.
+A park with very rare tree species: tulip trees, Canadian pine, shrubs and bushes, a bamboo plantation and other species, 175–200 years old oak trees.
 In this area there are two important quarries for exploitation of chalkstone.